 Please let me know if you can verify any of these algorithms or suggest improvements.
 If you revise the Visual C code to work with other compilers, pass them along to me and I'll merge it with the samples and post them.
 You can also visit this page for recent progress involving the Miller-Rabin primality test.

 This first paper uses Shannon entropy to analyze the linear problem for the Collatz Conjecture.
-An unbiased pseudo random number generator uses operations that generate values with an equal distribution of zero and one bits.
-The sequence does just that and as so an infinitely long run cannot be generated.
+For a pseudo random number generator to be unbiased it must use operations that generate values with an equal distribution of zero and one bits.
+The sequence does just that, however, an infinitely long run requires values biased towards one so it cannot be generated.

-The second paper, circular problem for the Collatz Conjecture, derives bounds on the sequence.
-One set of bounds show that the starting value has to be very large to form a loop.
-Another set of bounds show the start is limited to very small values.
+The second paper addresses the circular problem for the Collatz Conjecture by deriving bounds on the sequence.
+One set of bounds show that the starting seed value has to be relatively large to form a loop of a given length.
+Another contradictory set of bounds show that the seed is limited to much smaller values.

 Design notes for a high fidelity low cost stereo system.